-For the year ended September 30, 2014, the estimated annual money-weighted rate of return on Plan investments, net of investment expenses, was 2.10%.
+For the years ended September 30, 2015 and 2014, the estimated annual money-weighted rate of return on Plan investments, net of investment expenses, was (4.56%) and 2.10%, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.

-NOTE 6 - INCOME TAX STATUS
+NOTE 5 - INCOME TAX STATUS